United States Office of Government Ethics: History

 Congress first addressed concerns with government ethics in 1853.
 Congress passed a law, entitled "An Act to prevent Frauds upon the Treasury of the United States," that made it a misdemeanor for "any officer of the United States" or "any Senator or Representative in Congress" to assist in or prosecute "any claim against the United States."

 Ethics concerns continued during the Civil War.
-Theodore Roosevelt, prior to becoming Vice-President, served as United States Civil Service Commissioner under President Benjamin Harrison.
+Theodore Roosevelt, prior to becoming the vice president, served as United States Civil Service Commissioner under President Benjamin Harrison.
 Roosevelt drew on this experience to help create the modern merit system (now exemplified by the United States Merit Systems Protection Board) for federal employees during his presidency.
 This, in turn, led to further developments, including the focus on ethics in Franklin Delano Roosevelt's 1933 inaugural speech.

 Following Watergate, Congress passed the Ethics in Government Act of 1978 as an attempt to curb the ongoing government ethics concerns.